19 March 2018

 Cryptocurrencies promise to replace that with algorithms, see e.g. Bitcoin security model: trust by computation.
 We trust the network because the interaction between market participants is protected by algorithms that are practically impossible to manipulate.
 If we want to hold an an asset that does not require us to trust any trust third party, an asset that that can not be censored or confiscated, cryptocurrencies might seem attractive.

 So long as we trust the algorithm, we are safe.

-Except, this is only the theoretic middle part of the transaction.
+Besides that, the algorithm is only the theoretic middle part of the transaction.
 There are a lot of practical implementation details that erode the trust.

 Some tiny segment of the population is sufficiently technically adept so that they can implement the entire thing themselves, and trust their own work.
 The rest of us have to rely on someone else for implementation.

 And then we are left with trusting unknown entities.
 Here is a small list of what can go wrong.